MikroElektronika/mikrosdk_click_v2/clicks/currentsens2/details.md

 ## Example Description

-> This example demonstrates the use of Current Sens 2 click board by reading and displaying the input current measurements.
+> This example demonstrates the use of Current Sens 2 Click board by reading and displaying the input current measurements.

 **The demo application is composed of two sections :**